French Curriculum Statement

 Implementation for MFL:

 Our MFL curriculum is designed to progressively develop children’s skills in languages through weekly lessons.
-Children develop their love of language learning and progressively acquire, use and apply a growing bank of vocabulary organised around topics.
+Children develop their love of language learning and progressively acquire, use and apply a growing bank of vocabulary organised around topics and prepare for future language learning.
+Our progressive curriculum is designed with retrieval routines and games at the beginning or end of every lesson, enabling children to revisit learning in an engaging way.
 We also have seasonal in-class worships where children develop an appreciation for French culture through the telling of stories and singing of French songs.

 Our school follows the Rigolo scheme of work, adapted to meet the needs of our children.
 Details of the topics covered in each year group can be found in the Curriculum Coverage document above.